omicscodeathon/denguedrug/README.md

 ## Overview
 <p align="justify">
   In this project, we are building a <i>in silico</i> pipeline to identify novel dengue virus inhibitors.
-We will incorporate Deep/Machine Learning (DL/ML) and molecular modelling techniques into the pipeline.
+We will incorporate Deep/Machine Learning (DL/ML) and molecular modeling techniques into the pipeline.
 </p>

 <p align="justify">